I want to control cache using Cache-Control on Cloud CDN (Google Cloud)

 Identifies additional information to include in the request.

-Default: disabled
+Default: Disabled

-We use cookies to identify specific users.
+Uses cookies to identify specific users.

-Default: disabled
+Default: Disabled

 valid When content changes depending on login status or user

-Use case for each parameter
+Use cases for each parameter

 How to use DYNAMIC_CACHE mode

-max-age: Specifies the cache expiration time in seconds.
+max-age: cache expiration time in seconds.

-Environment (Rocky Linux9 + Nginx)
+Environment (Rocky Linux 9 + Nginx)

 Preparation on the server side